strowk/mcp-k8s-go/README.md

 - tool: list-k8s-contexts
 - tool: list-k8s-pods in a given context and namespace
 - tool: list-k8s-events in a given context and namespace
+- tool: get-k8s-pod-logs in a given context and namespace

 ## Example usage with Inspector